opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 Regardless of the deployment method you used, you need to map your AgentCore execution role to an OpenSearch backend role so the MCP server can access your data.

-Follow the [OpenSearch fine-grained access control guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-access-control) to configure the appropriate backend role mapping.
+Follow the instructions provided at [Fine-grained access control in Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-access-control) to configure the appropriate backend role mapping.

-## Using Your Hosted MCP Server
+## Using Your Hosted MCP server

-### Testing with Q Developer CLI
+### Testing with the Amazon Q Developer CLI

-The easiest way to test your MCP server is with Amazon Q Developer CLI.
+The easiest way to test your MCP server is with the Amazon Q Developer CLI.
 Configure `~/.aws/amazonq/mcp.json`:

 ```json
 {